Job Creation and Skill Training for Local People

-The construction project which has been taking place over the last two years has afforded the opportunity to employ a significant number of employees from the surrounding area.
+The construction project, which has been taking place over the last two years, has afforded us the opportunity to offer positions to a significant number of employees from the surrounding area.
 6% of the workforce are from East Manchester itself, 31% are from Manchester and Tameside and the total workforce from Greater Manchester is 61%.

 The Princes Trust is a charity partner of BAM’s and as such they worked together to set up a ‘Get into Construction’ programme for local young people.
-28 came to a recruitment event at the Etihad Stadium, and 12 made it on to the programme.
+28 came to a recruitment event at the Etihad Stadium and 12 made it on to the programme.
 They went on to do a week’s training at Manchester College where they took courses in health and safety amongst others.
 Those who passed tests at the end of this week went on to take up placements on site.
-3 of the young people involved are now employed on site with 1 person on another BAM site.
+Three of the young people involved are now employed on site with one person working on another BAM site.

 A staggering 7,323 hours of onsite training for the workforce has taken place and this figure continues to grow.
 In addition to this, 79 of our trainees are working towards qualifications.
 All of these opportunities are intended to broaden the skill set of those locally employed and as a result benefit the wider community.
 Every effort will be made to give those in temporary construction jobs a further year of employment and training beyond the completion of the Academy project.